-For graduate programs, please refer to specific graduate catalogs for grade point average requirements.
+For graduate programs, please refer to specific graduate catalogs for GPA requirements.
 A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
-A student can retain financial aid while on warning for one semester but must meet SAP by the end of that semester or be placed on Financial Aid Suspension.
+A student will receive student financial assistance while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.